gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [As we announced on our forums](https://discuss.gradle.org/t/exciting-new-buildship-features-coming-up/14728), we're introducing a new way of putting multiple Gradle builds together with [Eclipse Buildship](http://projects.eclipse.org/projects/tools.buildship).
 We're calling this feature **Composite Build**.
 A composite build allows you to combine multiple Gradle builds and replace external binary dependencies with project dependencies as if you were using a single multi-project build.
 For projects that use multiple distinct Gradle builds, this will allow you to mix and match your separate builds into one build in a very flexible way.
-Eventually, composite builds will allow you to use different versions of Gradle in each build and execute tasks across projects in the composite from the command-line.
-Gradle 2.13 has an initial implementation, so Tooling API users (i.e., IDEs) can start building upon it.

 Upgrade to Gradle 2.13 and let us know what you think.